timvancann/terra-mystica/README.md

 The generated moves are functions that map a `GameState` to a `GameState` and are, as such, lazy to reduce memory footprints.

-The implemented A.I. is a version of MCTS using the Paranoid approach.
+The implemented A.I. is a version of MCTS using the MCTS-max<sup>n</sup> approach.

 ---